KasperHolck/RazerSoundService/readme.md

 2. Press [CTRL] + [SHIFT] + B to build the tray application

-3. Run the tray application:

-    ```sh
-    python tray_app.py
-    ```

-   This tray application will handle installing the Rust application as a Windows service and allow you to manage it from the system tray.
+3. A dist folder will be created with the tray executable inside.
+Don't run it yet.

 ### 3. Packaging